 Environmental Key Areas

-Geneva is a global hub for international environmental governance with more than 100 organizations committed to environmental priorities in the following key areas: Chemicals and Waste, Climate, Eco-Humanitarian, Green Economy, Human Rights and Environment, Nature, and Science.
+Geneva is a global hub for international environmental governance with more than 100 organizations committed to environmental priorities in the following key areas: Chemicals and Waste, Climate, Digital Cooperation, Eco-Humanitarian, Green Economy, Human Rights and Environment, Nature, and Science.

 Sustainable Development Goals